Executive Committee

 Janel Merritt

 Janel serves as the Chief Operating Officer and the strategic planning advisor to the CEO of Digidoc d.b.a.
 Public Sector Solutions Group (PS2G).
 PS2G is a world-class technical consulting firm that solves the government’s problems through software implementations, professional services, and staffing.
 Janel is a 2019 recipient of the Leadership Award from Women in Technology (WIT).
 Having a passion for mentorship, she enjoys guest lecturing for her Alma Mater, Howard University’s School of Business.
 She also shares the company’s philanthropic and investment vision, creating mentorship programs for girls and local schools to provide STEM support.
 Janel holds a board seat with Women Energy Network (WEN).
 She has been a Metropolitan Baptist Church member for over two decades, serving in the music ministry.
-Janel graduated with a Bachelor’s degree in Marketing from Howard University and is a member of Delta Sigma Theta Sorority, Inc. A mom of two, she currently lives in Alexandria, Virginia, with her husband Lindsey and their dog, Bison.
+Janel graduated with a bachelor’s degree in marketing from Howard University and is a member of Delta Sigma Theta Sorority, Inc. A mom of two, she currently lives in Alexandria, Virginia, with her husband Lindsey and their dog, Bison.

 Christopher Montgomery

 Christopher has more than 20 years of management and industry experience as an organizational effectiveness professional and is currently a Director in KPMG’s Transformation Delivery Practice.
 Throughout his career, he has been an avid supporter of creative, cultural, and community organizations.
 He has provided strategic consulting and financial support to Jazz at Lincoln Center (NYC), The Laundromat Project (former Board member), the Bedford-Stuyvesant YMCA (Board member), and The Thurgood Marshall College Fund (Advisor).
 Christopher also served on the cultural institution investment review team at the Upper Manhattan Empowerment Zone in Harlem.
-Christopher is a graduate of Cornell University and Columbia Business School and a member of Alpha Phi Alpha Fraternity, Inc. A native Washingtonian, he currently resides in 16th Street Heights.
+Christopher is a Cornell University and Columbia Business School graduate and a member of Alpha Phi Alpha Fraternity, Inc. A native Washingtonian, he lives in 16th Street Heights.

 Troy Patterson